RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Other-libraries.md

 There are lots of other protobuf libraries for JavaScript around.
 Before starting ProtoBuf.js, I tried out the most promising ones and later extended this list with a few more libraries.
-Please note that some libraries may not have been examined in detail, so consider this my personal experience only.
+Please note that some libraries may not have been examined in detail, so consider this my personal experience only - for what it's worth.

 [protobuf ThirdPartyAddOns](http://code.google.com/p/protobuf/wiki/ThirdPartyAddOns)
 ---